makrai/notes/jackendoff90-sem-struct.md

     * these differences too may bear examination
   * there may be novel objects such that one cannot judge clearly whether they are dogs or not
-    * there is a potential degree of indeterminacy either in the lexical concept itself, or in the procedure for comparing it with [new] objects, or in both
+    * there is a potential degree of indeterminacy either in
+      * the lexical concept itself
+      * the procedure for comparing it with [new] objects
+      * both
 * acquisition of syntax, rules, and concepts (sentential and lexical)
   * on the basis of some combination of linguistic experience, nonlinguistic experience, and innate constraints on possible principles